Delaware Drone Laws

 |---|---|---|---|

-| University of Delaware | The University of Delaware requires prior written approval from the Office of Risk Management for all drone (UAS) operations on university-owned or -controlled property.
-Operators must demonstrate current compliance with FAA registration and, for commercial or research purposes, Part 107 certification.
-The university applies heightened restrictions during events at Delaware Stadium.
-Restrictions: Prior written approval required from Office of Risk Management.
-No flights permitted over or near Delaware Stadium during events.
-Compliance with all FAA regulations mandatory.
-Research drone operations may require additional approvals through relevant academic departments. | Yes | Office of Risk Management, University of Delaware |
+| University of Delaware | University of Delaware requires prior written approval from the Office of Risk Management for all drone and unmanned aircraft system operations on campus property or airspace.
+Operators must demonstrate full compliance with FAA regulations before approval is granted.
+Restrictions: Prior approval from Office of Risk Management required.
+No flights over Delaware Stadium during athletic events or other organized gatherings.
+No flights over buildings, crowds, or parking areas without explicit authorization. | Yes | Office of Risk Management |

 Last Updated